MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

 # Make your project compatible with Azure Developer CLI (azd) Preview

-Azure Developer CLI enables developers to create applications from templates stored in GitHub repositories.
+Azure Developer CLI (azd) Preview enables developers to create applications from templates stored in GitHub repositories.
 Microsoft provides [several templates](overview.md?branch=pr-en-us-3070&tabs=nodejs#azure-developer-cli-templates) to get you started.
 In this article, you learn how to enable your own project as a template.

 ## Understand the azd architecture overview